-Szczecin Travel and Tourist Guide – Szczecin in north west Poland in the province of Zachodniopomorskie.
+Szczecin Travel Guide – Szczecin in north west Poland in the province of Zachodniopomorskie.
 Szczecin is the capital of the West Pomeranian Voivodeship of Zachodniopomorskie, located on the Odra River and south of the Szczecin Lagoon.
 It is Poland’s seventh largest city and the country’s biggest seaport on the Baltic Sea.
 As of June 2009 it’s population was 406,427.

 This is is a travel and tourist guide about the country of Polska which is located in central Europe.
 You are very welcome to visit our site and we hope that you will enjoy the experience.